qualtrak/learning-resources/coffeescript-notes.md

 ```

 > In the sample above a callback `restartCallback` - is called after a specific amount of time.
 I know that 2+ seconds is enough time to wait and that the callback should have been called by then.
 The `restartCallback` assigns `true` to the variable `restartFlag`.
 It is this variable's value I am evaluating in the assertion.

+### Testing files with dependency
+There are situations where a number of tests may depend on other files, the way to reference these files is:
+(This solution refers to coffeescript with Visual Studio and chutzpah as test runner.)

+	###
+	/// <reference path="../code/calculator.coffee" / >
+	###